hopv/syng/README.md

 If we can get `P` assuming `▷ P` (or intuitively, `P` after one logical step), then we can get just `P`.

-Combining Löb induction with the previous lemma, we can have a Hoare triple on `▶ ▶ ▶ …` without any premise.
+Combining Löb induction with the previous lemma, we can have a Hoare triple for `▶ ▶ ▶ …` without any premise.
 ```
 ⊢  { P } ▶ ▶ ▶ … { Q }